Andrew Demetriou: Administration career

 Demetriou is best known for his position as CEO of the Australian Football League.
 He was elected by the board of directors at the end of the 2003 season, taking over from the outgoing CEO Wayne Jackson.

 In 2008, Demetriou earned an annual salary of $1.4 million, making him the highest paid administrator or player then employed by the AFL.

+Demetriou oversaw the league's continued national expansion with the admission of the New South Wales based Greater Western Sydney Giants and Queensland based Gold Coast Suns with a "20 to 30 years" vision for them to become "powerhouse club"s in terms of drawing support from large population bases.

 In 2009, Demetriou earned $1.8 million for his role at the AFL.

 Achievements

 In 2005 he was instrumental in securing a record breaking A$780 million TV rights deal.

 In 2011, Demetriou was involved in securing a record breaking A$1.25 billion TV rights deal for the period of 2012–2016.
 The deal included unprecedented live TV coverage of the AFL competition in all states of Australia through free-to-air, subscription and IP television.

 Notable issues and controversies

 Push for a Gold Coast-based team

 Demetriou has been highly influential in the AFL Commission's desire for a team to be based on the Gold Coast.
 North Melbourne Football Club had played three home games there in 2007 and, at the conclusion of that season, Demetriou offered the club $100 million to relocate there permanently.
 North Melbourne rejected that offer and, in January 2008, the AFL chairman, Mike Fitzpatrick and Demetriou announced that the Gold Coast Football Club would enter the AFL in 2011.